banner-cover

 1. When should this be done?

-There is no fixed time when the Flag may be raised or lowered.
-However, as the Flag may not be displayed in the dark without illumination, the Flag should be raised after sunrise and lowered before sunset.
+There is no fixed time when the National Flag may be raised or lowered.
+However, as the National Flag may not be displayed in the dark without illumination, the National Flag should be raised after sunrise and lowered before sunset.

 2. How should this be done?

-The Flag should be folded neatly before it is brought to the flagpole.
-The officer shall walk smartly up to the flagpole with the Flag draped across his left forearm.
-Once he reaches the pole, he shall stand at attention, rest the Flag on his left shoulders and secure the Flag to the halyard.
+The National Flag should be folded neatly before it is brought to the flagpole.
+The person raising the National Flag shall walk smartly up to the flagpole with the National Flag draped across his left forearm.
+Once he reaches the pole, he shall stand at attention, rest the National Flag on his left shoulders and secure the National Flag to the halyard.

-The Flag should be raised briskly and lowered slowly and ceremoniously.
+The National Flag should be raised briskly and lowered slowly and ceremoniously.

-When the Flag is lowered, no part of it should touch the ground or any other object; it should be received by waiting hands and arms.
-The Flag should be placed on the left shoulder of the officer, while he unties the ends of the Flag from the flagpole.
-The Flag should be folded neatly and placed on his left forearm when he walks smartly away from the flagpole.
-The Flag should then be stored properly.
+When the National Flag is lowered, no part of it should touch the ground or any other object; it should be received by waiting hands and arms.
+The National Flag should be placed on the left shoulder of the person lowering it, while he unties the ends of the National Flag from the flagpole.
+The National Flag should be folded neatly and placed on his left forearm when he walks smartly away from the flagpole.
+The National Flag should then be stored properly.

 3. How many times may a flag-raising and/ or flag-lowering ceremony be conducted?

-4. Who may raise or lower the Flag?
+4. Who may raise or lower the National Flag?

-6. Must the Anthem be played during a Flag-raising or Flag-lowering ceremony?
+6. Must the National Anthem be played during a flag-raising or flag-lowering ceremony?

 Displaying the Flag at half mast

-1. When should the Flag be displayed at half-mast?
+1. When should the National Flag be displayed at half-mast?

-2. How do I display the Flag at half mast?
+2. How do I display the National Flag at half mast?

-The Flag should be raised all the way to the top of the flagpole before being lowered slowly to the centre of the pole where it is fastened.
-To lower the flag, the Flag must be raised to the top of the pole before it is fully lowered.
+The National Flag should be raised all the way to the top of the flagpole before being lowered slowly to the centre of the pole where it is fastened.
+To lower the National Flag, it should be raised to the top of the pole before it is fully lowered.

-As a general rule, the Flag may not be used for any commercial or advertising purposes except during the National Day celebrations period of 1 July to 30 September annually and subject to our approval.
+As a general rule, the National Flag (including an image thereof) may not be used for any commercial or advertising purposes except during the National Day celebrations period of 1 July to 30 September annually.

 At sporting events

-1. May I wave the Flag during sports events to support the home team?
+1. May I wave the National Flag during sports events to support the home team?

-Yes, as long as the Flag is treated with dignity and respect.
-The Flag should not touch the ground at any time.
+Yes, as long as the National Flag is treated with dignity and respect.
+Ensure that the National Flag does not touch the ground at any time.

 Others